-CSCF.

 Figure 7.2.5-1: Originating call flow for e2e case using certificate / fingerprint

 The IMS UE performs an IMS originating session set-up according to 3GPP TS 23.228 [3], with modifications as described in the following.
 The IMS UE may learn of a preference for e2e-security for a particular IMS data channel media stream/session using a particular key management protocol by explicit user action via the user interface or by the security policy implemented on the IMS UE.